nidhi965/Instareels/README.md

 He/She can also upload the reels they want. on reels their will be name and profile pic of the user who had uploaded that.

-Reels will be automatically scrolled up to next reel on ending.
+Reels will be automatically scrolled up to next reel on ending.This feature is  implemented by using Intersection Observer API.
+Firebase Auth,Storage and Firestore has been used for storing user and post data.

 Do checkout the application on link provided below.Copy the link and open it in your local browser.